Back to top

 What causes vascular dementia?

-Vascular dementia is caused by a reduction of blood flow to the brain.
+Vascular dementia is caused by a reduction of blood supply to the brain.
 When blood cannot reach the brain cells, they become damaged and eventually die.
 Death of brain cells can cause problems with memory, thinking or reasoning.
 When these three cognitive problems are bad enough to have a significant impact on daily life, this is known as vascular dementia.

-Who is at risk for vascular dementia?
+Who can get vascular dementia?

 • High blood pressure